Boskenwyn

 There are great places to visit near Boskenwyn including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Don't miss Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park's country parks if visiting the area around Boskenwyn.
+Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near Boskenwyn if you like country parks.

 Boskenwyn has some unmissable towns nearby like Callington, Polperro, and St Ives.